 - provides current information on post-secondary programs and admission requirements to all of its college/university bound students;

-- provides access to Career Cruising for all students whose Ontario Student Record is held at Virtual High School.
+- provides access to myBlueprint for all students whose Ontario Student Record is held at Virtual High School.
 This program allows students to plan their education, review their options for post-secondary programs and assists in the course selection process;

-- communicates directly with Ontario Universities Application Centre and Ontario College Application Service regarding student achievement;
+- communicates directly with the Ontario Universities Application Centre and the Ontario College Application Service regarding student achievement;

 - communicates directly with post-secondary institutions regarding student achievement.